-A firm specializing in sampling, mapping and census information, Environics Analytics (EA), provided the sample for survey recruitment, developed demographic projections for 2016 based on 2011 Census Data.
-Population forecasts were derived from the 2011 Census base population data by projecting change over the period 2011 to 2016 across a number of key demographic factors.
-The factors taken into account included birth rate, death rate, immigration and emigration for each age grouping within gender within the City's transportation zones.
-The factor changes were applied on a year-by-year basis to reach the final projections for 2016.
+A firm specializing in sampling, mapping, and census information, Environics Analytics (EA), provided the sample for survey recruitment and developed demographic projections of the current year based on 2016 Census Data.
+Population forecasts were derived from the 2016 Census base population data by projecting change over the period of 2016 to the current year using Canada Post's dwelling counts at the postal code level to adjust the population of the City's transportation zones.

-The travel survey represents 0.50 percent of the study area population (2,571 respondents out of 532,383 City of Vancouver residents over 15 years of age).
-As the data collected from this benchmark study is intended for transportation planning and forecasting purposes, this information must be expanded to the survey universe, that is, the total number of City of Vancouver residents of the same age group (15+).
+The travel survey represents 0.50 percent random sample of the study area population (2,622 respondents out of 541,041 City of Vancouver residents 15 years of age and over).
+As the data collected from this study is intended for transportation planning and forecasting purposes, this information must be expanded to the survey universe, that is, the total number of City of Vancouver residents of the same age group (15+).

-To ensure a statistically representative sample, the weighting and expansion factors developed for the person and trip data collected in the COV Panel Survey in 2016 matched known demographic characteristics for City of Vancouver transportation zones as well as age within gender groups.
+To ensure a statistically representative sample, the weighting and expansion factors developed for the person and trip data collected in the COV Panel Survey in 2017 matched known demographic characteristics for City of Vancouver transportation zones as well as age within gender groups.